jaddusantoshkumar/express/Readme.md

-# Deploying simple web application on Kubernetes using Docker and Jenkins
+# Deploying simple web application on Kubernetes cluster using Docker and Jenkins

-This project contains a simple Express.js application that is containerized using Docker and can be deployed to Kubernetes and Jenkins for CI/CD process.
+This project contains a simple Express.js application that is containerized using Docker that can be deployed to Kubernetes by using Jenkins CI/CD pipeline.

 ## Project Structure